Land of Snow Part II

 “I do admit that while we don’t have the best of luck when it comes to easy missions, we do get the job done.”
 Kakashi told his students.

 “You do remember the last time that something like this happened right Sensei?”
 Sakura questioned the man.
 "You nearly ended up getting killed.
 Peter and Naruto ended up full of sebon needles, and I would have been left on my own facing off against one of the 7 Swordsmen if we hadn’t gotten lucky.”

 “You are all so much stronger since then though.”
 Kakashi assured her.
 “Trust me, this time will not be anything like last time and you’ll all be able to help this time around.”

 Sakura still didn’t look convinced, but nodded her head in acceptance.
-“Fin,e but if the Hokage decides to knock your head off don’t blame me.”
+“Fine, but if the Hokage decides to knock your head off over this don’t blame me.”
 She growled back in annoyance.

 “Good, then it would appear that we’re in.”
-Kakashi said.
+Kakashi declared.

 “That’s it then.”
-Director Makino smugly declared.
+Director Makino smugly noted.
 “We’re going ahead with this picture.”